Watercolour Painting Advice for the Terrified

 This is great for accountability, to ensure you are painting on a regular basis.
 But it can also be a great source of critique and a excellent opportunity to learn from other artists in your community.

-4. Get quality tools.
+4. Purchase quality watercolour tools. . .

 Make sure your watercolour tubes are purchased from a reputable art store.
 Start with a mix of Cadmium Red, Alizarin Crimson, Aureolin, Raw Sienna, Burnt Sienna, Ultramarine blue, Cobalt Blue and Cerulean blue.
 From these you can mix deep vibrant darks as well as transparent glowing washes.

-Here’s where you can cut corners.
+There are so many ways to cut corners.
 The mixing palette is of great importance, but it really only need be white, and large.
 A plastic BBQ plate from the $2 shop is equally as effective as expensive art shop palettes.

 A child’s sand bucket works great as a water container; and a bath towel can be used for absorbing water from your brush.
 Get a spray bottle with a fine mist for wetting your paper and paints.

-You’ll also need a board to stick your paper to, light weight, so it can be easily moved.
+You’ll also need a plain board to stick your paper to, light weight, so it can be easily moved.
 (Coat it with an acrylic sealer to make it waterproof.)

 Get masking tape, to give a clean edge to your painting.
-Buy a few 2B pencils for your drawing.
+Buy a few 2B pencils for your preliminary drawing.
 And save one of your old cut up credit cards for making marks in drying paint.

 With the above materials you are set to produce watercolor paintings.
 Get familiar with your colors by making swatches on paper, label them, mix them wet into wet and note the results.
 Keep in mind, the less you stir the paint, the fresher the result.

-5. Give yourself attainable goals.
+6. Give yourself attainable goals.

 Set simple, achievable goals, such as: I will paint a painting showing a light area, a mid-tone area, and a dark area.
 Forget the fancy brushwork or dazzling color, just try for your tonal contrast.